 The sacred year was changed from Tishri1 to Nisan1 year start at the Egyptian Passover.
 Or perhaps not.
 Perhaps it already existed but became dominant in that year because Death ruled as king from Adam down to Moses but Jehovah took over his people in 1513.
-Tishri1 is Satan's year start, the secular year start.
-His 6,000 year lease began on 3993Tishri14 (Nisan1 years).
-Nisan1 is God's year start.
+Tishri1 is Adam's year start, the secular year start.

 A Passover from an Egypt is a time of a calendar change.
 A calendar change is highly symbolic.
-It is not as we at first thought to our cost, caused by the Passover itself, nothwistanding the wording of Exodus12.
-It is caused by a change in administration.
-When God started ruling his people as King rather than Satan, then the new sacred calendar was adopted.
-So the first new Watchtower Passover on 2016Chislev14 does not itself cause any calendar change.
-But entrance into the ark on 2016Chislev17 does cause a secular rulership change since Satan has no authority in the ark.
+It is not as we at first thought to our cost, caused by the Passover itself, notwithstanding the wording of Exodus12 It is caused by a change in administration.
+When God started ruling his people as King rather than Satan, then Nisan1 sacred calendar became dominant over the Tishri1 calendar.